 Subscribe to our RSS/Atom feeds.

 First of all, the Signal client is available for Android or iPhone.¹ You may have concerns about using your (insecure) phone to run Signal.
-However, you can actually install Android in a VM (e.g. VirtualBox), download the Signal APK from signal.org and install Signal in this virtual environment.
-This renders some features of Signal useless, of course, since the VM can’t simulate all the hardware in your phone.
+However, you can actually install Android using a virtual machine (e.g. VirtualBox), download the Signal APK from signal.org, and install Signal in this virtual environment.
+This renders some features of Signal useless, of course, since the VM can’t simulate all the hardware of your real phone.

 On the other hand, the absence of most sensors and chips of phones and stricter control about your VM is more secure than using an unpatched and outdated Android device.

 We installed Signal 4.18.3 on Android x86, using Oracle’s VirtualBox.
 As we showed you before, there is no need to let Signal access your contacts and you don’t have to register your cellphone number in order to use it.
 Our freshly installed Android x86 didn’t contain any contacts and we only permitted Signal to access our storage.

 But, but, but … What about the arbitrary phone number?
 You can either …

 - buy a SIM card in countries which don’t need you to disclose your identity and only use the SIM card to register Signal (for the paranoid: Use a burner phone during this registration process!), or